junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 But never evil, he's basically still Cas, kinda like Crowley, good-hearted, actually doesn't have much change all things considered, except for the black eyes.
 At most a bit more mischievous and very slightly moral ambiguous.
 (Meg is a decent, good-hearted demon too later.
 Kinda like later season Meg. could add a little Meg/Crowley teasing Cas? teach him how to be demon, what to watch out, salt/iron/holy water) He even still has wings, or even fixed his broken wings (if it's post-S8 divergent), but he knows the white feathers are black now.
 He's utterly disgusted by his own wings, his own everything.
 Might even has some suicidal attempt, but stopped by Dean at last moment, or those attempts fail to kill him, or he does succeed and Dean has to go looking for him and resurrecting him from Empty.
 He has to continue exist as demon.

-(somewhat like Ma'lak Box MoC!Cas → prompt 335.5)
+(somewhat like Ma'lak Box MoC!Cas → prompt 335.5; can include prompt 273.5)

 Maybe the "not evil" part is only the beginning, when Cas still can have enough self-control, have consciousness, have good-heart, but it's a losing battle.
 The change is still happening underway, making his heart more black, hard, cold-blooded, blood-thirsty, brutal, cruel, by each day.
 They notice it, try hard to keep Cas on human/angel good side, reason with him to see the good choice, be good, be kind.
 Because if Cas loses it, he'd fully, completely, irreversibly become a demon.
 Maybe they find some solution, but it's like newly-turned vampire/werewolf reverse spell, it would only work if he doesn't cross some last line.
 Cas is losing control and painful, and Dean/everyone is trying their best to help him.